ConservationMetrics/gc-deploy/README.md

 4. 📦 Install the app stack by following [`caprover/INSTALL_GC_STACK.md`](caprover/INSTALL_GC_STACK.md).
 5. Set up data pipelines & other scripts to run in Windmill.
     - See [**ConservationMetrics/gc-scripts-hub**](https://github.com/ConservationMetrics/gc-scripts-hub/)
-6. Use the [Deployment Checklist](DEPLOYMENT-CHECKLIST.md) to validate your deployment.
+6. Use the [Post-Deployment Checklist](POST-DEPLOYMENT-CHECKLIST.md) to validate your deployment.